Spin-adapted selected configuration interaction in a determinant basis

-Given a {\sop}, one needs to generate all the possible excitations that can occur in the singly occupied molecular orbitals, keeping the numbers of $\up$ and $\dn$ electrons fixed.
-One can remark that all the generated determinants will only differ by the singly occupied orbitals, so from now on we will consider a more compact representation: a bit string of $n_\up + n_\dn$ bits, where $n_\up$ and $n_\dn$ denote the numbers of $\up$ and $\dn$ unpaired electrons.
-The bit is set to $\one$ when the orbital is occupied by an $\up$ electron, and $\zero$ when it is occupied by a $\dn$ electron.
+Given a configuration, one must generate all the possible determinants by considering either a spin-up or a spin-down electron in the singly occupied molecular orbitals, keeping the numbers of spin-up and spin-down electrons fixed.
+One can notice that, by doing so, all the generated determinants only differ by these singly occupied orbitals, so from now on we can consider a more compact representation: a bit string of $n_\up + n_\dn$ bits, where $n_\up$ and $n_\dn$ denote the numbers of spin-up and spin-down unpaired electrons.
+The bit is set to $\one$ when the orbital is occupied by a spin-up electron, and $\zero$ when it is occupied by a spin-down electron.
 The indices of the singly occupied orbitals are kept in a look-up table $\mathbf{m}$ for later use.

-To generate all the determinants keeping the numbers of $\up$ and $\dn$ electrons constant, we need to build all the possible bit strings with $n_\up$ bits set to $\one$ and $n_\dn$ bits set to $\zero$.
-This compact representation allows us to use Anderson's algorithm,\cite{NextBit} which generates all the patterns of $n_\up$ bits set to $\one$ in a bit string of length $n_\up+n_\dn$ in lexicographical order.
+To generate all the determinants keeping the numbers of spin-up and spin-down electrons constant, we need to build all the possible bit strings with $n_\up$ bits set to $\one$ and $n_\dn$ bits set to $\zero$.
+This compact representation allows us to use Anderson's algorithm (see Fig.~\ref{fig:algo}),\cite{NextBit} which generates all the configurations of $n_\up$ bits set to $\one$ in a bit string of length $n_\up+n_\dn$ in lexicographical order.